Highland National Preview, Tips, Runners & Trends

 Route to the Highland National

-Many trainers will target races to use as prep races before coming to the Highland National, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Highland National.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race